classico-trad-ecletico/comparative-histories/chapter.md

 normalized in the global thinking about the nature of architectural history.
-This has been compounded by the lesser ability of architecture schools and publishers in the global South to sustain an autonomous market for original textbooks, relying instead to a great extent on translations from North American and European works.
+This has been compounded by the lesser ability of architecture schools and publishers in the global South to sustain an autonomous market for original textbooks, relying instead largely on translations from North American and European works.

 Moreover, in Latin